Pokemon-PythonRed/Pokemon-PythonRed/README.md

 <br>

-This is a lot of work; if you like what I'm doing, please let me know!
-Head over to <a href="https://github.com/TurnipGuy30/Pokemon-PythonRed/discussions">Discussions</a> and give me some feedback!
+This project is a lot of work; if you like it, please let us know!
+Head over to <a href="https://github.com/TurnipGuy30/Pokemon-PythonRed/discussions">Discussions</a> and give us some feedback!

 <details><summary>Important Notes</summary>